 Hare Moon Magic 12" x 18"

-This is a handmade linocut print featuring two hares, one sleeping and one awake, with a spring landscape inside them including a sky full of stars and a full moon with three women dancing in the moonlight.
-Above them all are phases of the moon ranging from crescent to full.
+This is a handmade linocut print featuring two hares, one sleeping and one awake, with three silhouette of three women dancing in the light of a full moon surrounded by a spring landscape.
+Above them all are phases of the moon ranging from crescent to full celebrating the relationship between the cycles of the moon, the return of spring, fertility, rabbits and femininity in folklore around the world.

 PRINT SIZE: 12" x 18"